lucapompei/k8s-cluster/jenkins-cicd/README.md

 - mattermostChannel: The Mattermost channel ID in which to send the notification
 - mattermostUrlWebHook: The Mattermost webhook to use to send the notification

+Remote GIT data
+- toRemoteGit (default: false): Indicates whether the deployment is directed to another remote GIT repository
+- gitLocalTestBranch: The local git branch to use to know if push on test environment
+- gitRemoteTestBranch: The remote git branch to use to push on remote test environment
+- gitLocalCollBranch: The local git branch to use to know if push on coll environment
+- gitRemoteCollBranch: The remote git branch to use to push on remote coll environment
+- gitLocalProdBranch: The local git branch to use to know if push on prod environment
+- gitRemoteProdBranch: The remote git branch to use to push on remote prod environment
+- gitRemoteCredentials: The git credentials to use to push on remote
+- gitRemoteUrl: The git url to use to push on remote
+- gitConfigEmail: The git email to use to push
+- gitConfigName: The git name to use to push

 ## Steps

 - Build